Delayed Diagnosis Lawyer

 - There needs to be evidence the delay caused harm.
 Depending on your type of cancer, earlier treatment may not have had a greater chance of success.

 Winning a Delayed Diagnosis Lawsuit

-To win a lawsuit, you and your attorney must show that the duty of care was breached because of the negligent actions or inactions of the medical professionals or facility, and that this breach caused the injury or death.
-In delayed diagnosis cases, you must be able to establish that the doctor failed to diagnose the patient in a timely manner and that the delay was long enough to make a difference in the outcome.
-Sometimes there may be a delay in diagnosis claim as a result of nurses or staff negligence.
+In a delayed cancer diagnosis case, you must establish that the healthcare provider failed to diagnose you in a timely manner and the delay was long enough to make a difference in your outcome.
+Sometimes there may be a delay in diagnosis claim as a result of negligence by nurses or staff.
 There may be claims based upon corporate negligence where there was not a proper system in place to prevent the misdiagnosis.

-In general, there is a two-year time limit for filing medical malpractice claims in Pennsylvania, although there may be additional time allowed for medical injuries involving children and where the injury could not reasonably be known.
-The statute of limitations rule in Pennsylvania also contains a “statute of repose.”
-The statute of limitations, discovery/tolling rules and statutes of repose are extremely complex and require a lawyer’s close scrutiny.
+In general, there is a two-year time limit for filing medical malpractice claims in Pennsylvania, although there may be additional time allowed for medical injuries involving children and where the relationship between the care and the harm could not have been ascertained by a reasonable person.
+The statute of limitations, discovery/tolling rules are extremely complex and require a lawyer’s close scrutiny.

-Contact a Delayed Diagnosis Attorney · The Consultation Is Free
+Contact Our Delayed Diagnosis Attorney.
+The Consultation Is Free

-If you or a loved one has suffered harm or someone has died from what you suspect was a healthcare professional’s negligent behavior in making a diagnosis and treating the condition, your next step should be to consult Cliff Rieders at Rieders, Travis, Humphrey, Waters & Dohrmann.
+If you or a loved one has suffered harm or someone has died from what you suspect was a healthcare professional’s negligent behavior in making a diagnosis and, as a result, treating cancer became more difficult or impossible, your next step should be to consult Medical Malpractice Attorney Cliff Rieders at Rieders, Travis, Humphrey, Waters & Dohrmann.

 Set up your free consultation today by calling (570) 323-8711 or using our online contact form.